ksobrenat32/notes/containers/containers-notes.md

 ### Extracting binaries for vaultwarden

-1. Pull the image for the architecture you want, be careful with tags.
+#### 1. Pull the image for the architecture you want, be careful with tags

     podman pull --platform linux/arm64 vaultwarden/server

-2. Create but not start a container based on the image.
+#### 2. Create but not start a container based on the image

     podman create --name vw vaultwarden/server

-3. Copy the needed binaries.
+#### 3. Copy the needed binaries

     podman cp vw:/vaultwarden .

     podman cp vw:/web-vault .

-4. Delete container and image
+#### 4. Delete container and image

     podman rm vw

     podman rmi vaultwarden/server:latest